JeanBaptisteServais/Jojo-detector-/README.md

 Here we define size of our objects

-Thank to that we can define resize and matching for leaning
+Thank to that we can define resize and matching for leaning for ewample a plate can be 50x50 dimension and spoon can be 100x200 (A faire label)

 <br><br><br><br>